MathieuNls/precinct/precinct-main.md

 Overall, PRECINCT prevented 97.7% of the 7000 clones (in all systems) to reach the central source code repository while executing more than twice as fast as NICAD (1.2 seconds compared to 3 seconds in average)and reducing the output in terms of lines of text output the developers by 83.4% in average.
 Note here that we have not evaluated the quality of the output of PRECINCT compared to NICAD’s output.
 We need to conduct user studies for this.
 We are, however, confident, based on our experience trying many clone detection tools, that a simpler and a more interactive way to present the results of a clone detection tool is warranted.
 PRECINCT aims to do just that.

 The difference in execution time between NICAD and PRECINCT stems from the fact that, unlike PRECINCT, NICAD is not an incremental approach.
 For each revision, NICAD has to extract all the code blocks and then compares all the pairs with each other.
-On the other hand, PRECINCT only extracts blocks when they are modified and only compares what has been modified with the rest of the program.
+On the other hand, PRECINCT only extracts blocks when they are modified and only compares what has been changed with the rest of the program.

 The difference in precision between NICAD and PRECINCT (2.3%) can be explained by the fact that sometimes developers commit code that does not compile.
 Such commits will still count as a revision, but TXL fails to extract blocks that do not comply with the target language syntax.